Charlotte Contempt Attorney

 Facts about Contempt in North Carolina

-Contempt can only come into play after a court has issued judgments, orders or decrees to govern the behavior of the parties.
+Contempt can come into play after a court has issued judgments, orders or decrees to govern the behavior of the parties.
 Once a court has issued such decrees, it is important to observe them to the best of your ability and, at the same time, to take note of any potential violations on the part of your former spouse or partner.

 A contempt action is appropriate when a party “contemptuously” violates any provision of the decree.
 As a practical matter, however, the violation or violations should be significant.
 Courts have been known to take it personally when a parent disregards their orders.
 If attorney and client can produce evidence that their opponents have willfully disregarded a court decree, then they can “make a motion” or “move” for a contempt ruling.